-In order to improve physical endurance, Nuno Cobra teaches him to perform 'the octave', a particular workout with the bar that involves the pectoral, abdominal, triceps, biceps, lumbar, deltoid and back muscles.
+To improve physical endurance, Nuno Cobra teaches him to perform 'the octave', a particular workout with the bar that involves the pectoral, abdominal, triceps, biceps, lumbar, deltoid and back muscles.

-It takes Ayrton about a year to do this particular exercise, but when he gains affinity he starts doing up to fifteen consecutive octaves for five sets.
+It takes Ayrton about a year to do this particular exercise, but when he gains affinity, he starts doing up to fifteen consecutive octaves for five sets.
 In addition to this exercise, the Brazilian driver adds the daily walking run.

 Thus, while Ayrton begins to heal the mind and body, in Zolder, in the third race, Ayrton ends seventh, but the disqualification from the World Championship inflicted on Tyrrell months later due to the illegal use of a liquid containing lead shot which increased the engine power, allows the Brazilian to climb to sixth place.

-These are the first points that the team conquers but, despite the encouraging result, it is evident at Toleman that in order to concretely reverse the trend, big changes must be made, on all tires.
+These are the first points that the team conquers but, despite the encouraging result, it is evident at Toleman that to concretely reverse the trend, big changes must be made, on all tires.
 This is what Ayrton and South African designer Rory Byrne think.
 But switching suppliers is not easy.

-Thus, Alex Hawkbridge decides to blame Pirelli for the poor performance of the car, and accuses the Italian manufacturer of not having reimbursed the cost of $ 250.000 for testing the Kyalami.
+Thus, Alex Hawkbridge decides to blame Pirelli for the poor performance of the car and accuses the Italian manufacturer of not having reimbursed the cost of $ 250.000 for testing the Kyalami.
 In reality, the payments of these sums are always made two months after the receipt of the invoice and the non-repayment is only a pretext for breaking off relations.

 Hawkbridge wants the Michelins, the tires on which the new car was designed, which will soon make its debut.
 Meanwhile, in Imola, almost as a protest, on Friday the cars of Senna and Cecotto remain in the garages.

-Ecclestone, president of FOCA, mediates between the two sides, until an agreement is reached to race for the weekend.
-A weekend that does not last long for the Brazilian and for Toleman, given that for the first and only time in his career the Brazilian driver fails to qualify, finishing last behind Piercarlo Ghinzani's Osella, also excluded, due to some power problems.
+Ecclestone, president of FOCA, mediates between the two sides until an agreement is reached to race for the weekend.
+A weekend that does not last long for the Brazilian and Toleman, given that for the first and only time in his career the Brazilian driver fails to qualify, finishing last behind Piercarlo Ghinzani's Osella, also excluded, due to some power problems.